Use All-Wheel. Four-Wheel, or Front-Wheel Drive

 ability of every vehicle to safely cross a snowy mountain

 road.
-The officer will only require four-wheel-drive
+The officer will only require all-wheel-drive and four-wheel-drive

 vehicles to install chains in the most severe driving